This site is dedicated to helping developers who want to use the ASP.NET Razor Pages web development framework to build web applications.

 Who should use Razor Pages?

 Razor Pages is suitable for all kinds of developers from beginners to enterprise level.
 It is based on a page-centric development model, offering a familiarity to web developers with experience of other page-centric frameworks such as PHP, Classic ASP, Java Server Pages, ASP.NET Web Pages and ASP.NET Web Forms.
-It is also relatively easy for the beginner to learn, and it includes all of the advanced features of ASP.NET Core making it just as suitable for large, scalable, team-based projects.
+It is also relatively easy for the beginner to learn, and it includes all of the advanced features of ASP.NET Core (such as dependency injection) making it just as suitable for large, scalable, team-based projects.

 How to get Razor Pages